aniruthmp/1password-demo/docs/LEARN.md

 **A:** Let me break down the MCP flow step-by-step:

 1. **Initialization**: The client (like Claude Desktop) spawns our broker as a subprocess.
 They exchange a handshake:
-   - Client says: "I support MCP version 2025-06-18, here are my capabilities"
+   - Client says: "I support MCP version 2024-11-05, here are my capabilities"
    - Server responds: "Great!
 I support tools with dynamic updates"

 2. **Tool Discovery**: The client asks "what tools do you have?" using a JSON-RPC call to `tools/list`.
-We respond with our `get_credentials` tool definition, including the input schema (resource_type, resource_name, ttl_minutes).
+We respond with our `get_credentials` tool definition, including the input schema (resource_type, resource_name, requesting_agent_id, ttl_minutes).

 3. **Tool Execution**: When the AI decides it needs database credentials:
-   - Client calls: `tools/call` with arguments like `{resource_type: "database", resource_name: "prod-postgres"}`
+   - Client calls: `tools/call` with arguments like `{resource_type: "database", resource_name: "prod-postgres", requesting_agent_id: "claude-desktop"}`
    - We fetch credentials from 1Password
    - Encrypt them with AES-256
    - Generate a JWT token with 5-minute expiry
    - Return it to the client

 4. **Communication**: All messages go through stdin/stdout using JSON-RPC 2.0.
 Errors go to stderr.

+**Our Implementation Details:**
+- Uses the official MCP Python SDK (`mcp.server.stdio`)
+- Implements `@server.list_tools()` and `@server.call_tool()` decorators
+- Comprehensive error handling with proper JSON-RPC error responses
+- Lifespan management for resource initialization and cleanup
+- Structured logging for debugging and monitoring

 **The beauty of MCP** is that from the AI's perspective, getting credentials looks just like calling any other tool - like a calculator or weather API.